Wendie Renard

-Wendie Thérèse Renard (born 20 July 1990) is a French professional footballer who plays as a centre-back and captains both Division 1 Féminine club Lyon and the France national team.
+Wendie Thérèse Renard (born 20 July 1990) is a French professional footballer who plays as a centre-back for Première Ligue club Lyon and the France national team.

 Renard is one of the most decorated players in modern women's club football.
-She has won a record 14 French league titles and eight European Cups.
+She has won a record 18 French league titles and eight European Cups.
 In 2019, the New York Times described her as an "institution" at Lyon, the most successful club in European women's football.

 Early life

-Renard was born in Martinique, a French island in the Lesser Antilles.
+Renard was born in Schœlcher in Martinique, a French island in the Lesser Antilles.
 She is the youngest of four daughters.
 Her father died of lung cancer when she was eight years old.
 Prior to moving to the mainland, Renard played for Essor-Préchotain on her home island.

 When she was 15, Renard flew to mainland France for a trial at Clairefontaine but was not accepted into the national training program.
-She subsequently took the train to Lyon and, after a more successful trial, landed a spot with Olympique Lyonnais.
+She subsequently took the train to Lyon and, after a more successful trial, landed a spot with Lyon.
 She left Martinique to permanently live in Lyon at the age of sixteen.

 Club career

+Renard made her debut at L'Essor Préchotin at the age of seven and then played for Rapid Club Le Lorrain.
+In 2006, Farid Benstiti, then coach of Olympique Lyon, brought Wendie Renard into the club's youth center and used the 16-year-old in two league games in the top league at the end of the same season.
+Three months later she was called up to the youth national team for the first time.

 Renard joined Lyon in 2006 and, since the 2007–08 season, has been a regular within the starting eleven winning fourteen consecutive league titles from 2006 to 2020, as well numerous Challenge de France trophies.
 In 2010, Renard featured in the final match of the UEFA Women's Champions League and, in the 2010–11 edition, helped Lyon win the competition.
 She scored the opening goal in a 2–0 win over Turbine Potsdam in the final.

 On 26 August 2020, she scored the winning goal in a 1–0 win against Paris Saint-Germain in the 2019–20 UEFA Women's Champions League semi-finals, to eventually win the competition for the seventh time in her career.